 Local arts and cultural groups and individuals, can apply for funding for specific short-term projects during two rounds each year.

-Applicants seeking guidance for their submission, may complete an Expression of Interest (EOI) before 4pm Monday, 31 October 2016 to work with a committee member mentor and have the opportunity to discuss the development of their submission with aha! good thinking, ArtReach Queensland Director, Stephen Clark.
-Sessions with Stephen are limited, so please complete the EOI early for booking information.
+Applicants seeking guidance for their submission, may complete an Expression of Interest (EOI) before 4pm Friday, 31 March 2017 to work with a committee member mentor for the opportunity to discuss the development of their submission, so please complete the EOI early for booking information.

 Out-of-Round submissions are available under the Developing Regional Skills category for professional development opportunities that unexpectedly become available out of the normal local RADF rounds.